dfelinto/blender-manual/manual/animation/motion_paths.rst

    Start, End
       These are the start/end frames of the range in which motion paths are shown.
-      You have to *Calculate Paths* again if you modify this setting, to update the paths in the 3D Views.
+      You have to *Calculate Paths* again if you modify this setting, to update the paths in the 3D Viewport.
       The start frame is *inclusive*
       (i.e. if you set *Start* to 1, you will really see the frame 1 as starting point of the paths...).
    Bake Location